-For a copy of the complete Collection Management Policy (2012 version), please contact the Library Director, Amanda Rybin Koob, at email@example.com.
+For a copy of the complete Collection Management Policy (2012 version), please contact the Interim Library Director, Sherri Pauli, email@example.com

 Information on other local libraries is also available to help you locate and borrow material you need in the most efficient way possible.

-Faculty and instructors at Naropa are encouraged to think through copyright and fair use when preparing course materials and Online Sourcebooks.
-Librarians at Naropa are available to consult with you should you have questions.
+Faculty and instructors at Naropa are encouraged to think through copyright and fair use when preparing course materials.
 Please see the tools below, which can assist you in making informed decisions about copyright.

 Fair Use Evaluator: this tool can help you understand the "fairness" of a use under U.S. Copyright Code.
 It will also provide you with documentation regarding your fair use decisions that you can save for future reference.

 Copyright Checklist created at Columbia University by Kenneth Crews: a paper form that you can print and use to help make fair use determinations.
 Also a handy form to share with students who may be using copyrighted works in assignments.